 A mysterious giant cylinder is found in space, falling inwards on a trajectory which will take it through the solar system.
 It is dubbed “Rama”.
 An expedition is sent to probe it’s contents.

-The final novel in the Millennium trilogy concludes the story begun in Flickan som lekte med Elden (The Girl who Played with Fire) and ties up the Salander arc started in Män som hatar kvinnor (The Girl with the Dragon Tattoo).
+The final novel in the Millennium trilogy concludes the story begun in Flickan som lekte med Elden (The Girl who Played with Fire) and ties up the Salander arc started in MÃ¤n som hatar kvinnor (The Girl with the Dragon Tattoo).
 The novel picks up right after the dramatic events surrounding the encounter between Zalachenko and Lisbeth Salander.
 Salander is arrested and spends most of the time in isolation, first in hospital and then in prison.
 At the same time Blomkvist and his cohorts work to set things straight, proving how the state has committed crimes against her and in the process unraveling a conspiracy deep within the Swedish secret police.

 Since I am Swedish, it seems somewhat odd that I seem to be the last person to have read Stieg Larsson’s wildly successful Millennium trilogy.
 I have finally gotten around to it, starting of course with the first novel.
 For the record, I read it in the original Swedish.